Art of Education Course (Year 1)

 The Art of Education course is suitable for:

 - Those wishing to become class teachers in a Waldorf setting

 - Experienced teachers transitioning to a Waldorf or Waldorf-inspired setting

 In order to fulfil the requirements of the course, 90% attendance is required.
 In addition, key assignments must be completed in a timely manner, and receive a minimum mark of ‘Achieved.’

 ** Key Assignments are marked and awarded Achieved, Merit or Distinction.
 Students are given the opportunity to improve on a piece of work where necessary.
-Please note: in order to be able to be accepted onto the Art of Teaching course, students must have attained a mark of Merit or above in all key assignments, and have completed all other work.
+Please note: in order to be able to be accepted onto the second year of the course, students must have completed all set work.

 Aims and Outcomes

-A student completing the Art of Education Course will have:
+A student completing the first year of the course will have:

 - A good understanding of the impulse behind the first Waldorf school, and the process of renewal that this impulse is necessarily undergoing